GenVC: Self-Supervised Zero-Shot Voice Conversion: Related Work

 \section{Related Work}

-VC can be regarded as a subset of speech generation tasks.
-The advent of self-supervised learning (SSL) models and language models (LMs), known for their strong performance in context modeling and scalability in natural language processing, has inspired their application to sequential tasks in the audio domain.

-Concurrently, neural audio tokenizers, or speech codecs, have enabled the conversion of audio into discrete units while preserving high-fidelity reconstruction from low-bitrate tokens, making them well-suited for LM-based frameworks~\cite{wu2024towards}.
-These advancements have driven the development of LM-based speech generation models, such as AudioLM~\cite{borsos2023audiolm}.
-AudioLM utilizes tokens generated by a SoundStream codec~\cite{zeghidour2021soundstream} and employs a hierarchical modeling framework involving three LMs to sequentially predict semantic, coarse acoustic, and fine acoustic tokens.
-This approach allows for the generation of natural and coherent audio continuations from short input prompts.
-Similarly, AudioGen integrates LMs and audio tokens to generate audio content conditioned on descriptive text inputs~\cite{kreuk2023audiogen}.
+VC can be viewed as a subset of speech generation tasks.
+The rise of self-supervised learning (SSL) models and language models (LMs), known for their strengths in contextual modeling and scalability in natural language processing, has prompted their adoption in sequential audio tasks.
+Concurrently, neural audio tokenizers, also referred to as speech codecs, have enabled the transformation of continuous audio signals into discrete tokens while maintaining high-fidelity reconstruction.
+These audio tokenizers are particularly well-suited for integration into LM-based architectures~\cite{kreuk2023audiogen, wu2024towards}, paving the way for a new wave of LM-driven speech generation models.
+One leading example is AudioLM~\cite{borsos2023audiolm}, which leverages SoundStream~\cite{zeghidour2021soundstream} for tokenization and employs a hierarchical arrangement of three LMs to predict semantic, coarse acoustic, and fine acoustic tokens in sequence.
+This approach allows for the generation of natural and coherent audio continuations from short prompts.

-These advancements in LM-based speech generation have significantly influenced the development of generative zero-shot text-to-speech (TTS) models~\cite{kharitonov2023speak, peng2024voicecraft, du2024cosyvoice2}.
-VALL-E~\cite{wang2023neural, microvalle}, one of the earliest LM-based TTS models, utilizes Encodec~\cite{fossez2023high} as the audio tokenizer and incorporates both auto-regressive and non-autoregressive LMs to predict audio tokens from input text or phonemes.
-Building upon this foundation, subsequent iterations of VALL-E have explored tasks such as cross-lingual modeling and improved token representation for greater efficiency~\cite{zhang2023speak, chen2024vall}.
-Beyond purely LM-based frameworks, certain scalable TTS approaches have integrated additional methodologies.
-For instance, CosyVoice combines LMs for text-to-token generation with conditional flow-matching models for token-to-speech synthesis, creating a hybrid system~\cite{du2024cosyvoice}.
-Similarly, MaskGCT extends the LM and tokenization paradigm by replacing the auto-regressive mechanism with non-autoregressive, masking-based generation strategies, offering an alternative approach to efficient audio synthesis~\cite{wang2024maskgct}.
+These advancements in speech generation have significantly influenced the development of generative zero-shot TTS systems~\cite{kharitonov2023speak, peng2024voicecraft, du2024cosyvoice2, du2025cosyvoice3inthewildspeech, anastassiou2024seedtts}.
+Among the earliest examples is VALL-E~\cite{microvalle}, which employs Encodec~\cite{fossez2023high} as the audio tokenizer and incorporates both auto-regressive and non-autoregressive LMs to predict audio tokens from input text or phonemes.
+Later iterations of VALL-E extended its capabilities to tasks such as cross-lingual synthesis and more efficient token representation~\cite{zhang2023speak, chen2024vall}.
+Beyond purely LM-based models, hybrid systems have also emerged.
+For example, CosyVoice~\cite{du2024cosyvoice} combines LM-based text-to-token generation with conditional flow-matching models for token-to-speech synthesis.
+Another model, MaskGCT~\cite{wang2024maskgct}, extends the LM and tokenization paradigm by replacing the auto-regressive mechanism with non-autoregressive, masking-based generation strategies for efficient audio synthesis~\cite{wang2024maskgct}.